LukeyBSystems/deepstatsdocs/docs/configuration/statConfiguration.md

 ### Modifier Scalers
 These are aspects of your gameplay that can be used to dynamically scale a Modifier value.
+Scalers are assumed to be changing constantly, so any modifiers that rely on scalers will re-calculate whenever retrieveing stat values.
 Some examples:
 - In a racing game, you may have a vehicleDamage scaler which you could use to scale a speed Modifier and a handling Modifier
 - In a survival game, you may have a hungerScore scaler which you could use to scale a max stamina Modifier and a damage Modifier

 ### Modifier Tags
-These are less dynamic aspects of your game that can be used to create requirements for a Modifier to activate Some examples:
+These are less dynamic aspects of your game that can be used to create requirements for a Modifier to activate.
+Tags are assumed to rarely change so any modifiers that rely on tags will be calcaulted once and cached.
+Slightly more compute expensive than a basic modifier but much cheaper than a scaler modifier.

+Some examples:
 - In an ARPG, you may have Human, Minion, Melee, Spell, Undead tags.
 These could be used to create Modifiers that only apply to the Player and not to their Minions, or to create a spell which does more damage against Undead Melee units.
 - In an RTS, you may have Melee, Ranged, Armoured, Biological, Shielded tags.
 These could be used to create a shield upgrade Modifier for your faction that only affects Shielded units, or create a unit that has a Modifier giving it bonus damage against Armoured enemies.